Swiftaff/editaur/README.md

 -   [x] identify file is dirty with a dot in the tab, using basic string hash comparison
 -   [x] draggable sidepanel width handle
 -   [x] tab showing current filename
+-   [x] navigate folders and files

-## Things editaur needs to do to get to "table-stakes" for a basic text editor:
+## Things editaur still needs to be a basic text editor:

 -   [ ] if a cursor update takes cursor offscreen, as in hitting return at end of page - scroll to cursor
 -   [ ] shift-tabbing while a single or multiline select is active, will outdent the line by removing up to 4 spaces from the start of the line(s)
 -   [ ] Undo once
 -   [ ] Multiple Undo
 -   [ ] using tab or paste into a selection will replace it
--   [ ] navigate folders and files
 -   [ ] tabs for multiple files
 -   [ ] line numbers
 -   [ ] Enter creates a new line at start, middle or end of current line depending on cursor